 Moreover, in debt funds dividend option is also available apart from growth option

-The tax treatment for dividend option is as shown in the below image for all types of debt funds…
+The tax treatment for the dividend option is as shown in the below image for all types of debt funds…

 Return vs Risk in Debt Funds – After Sebi Categorization of types of debt funds.

-If you see above image as the risk ( yellow ) increases the return ( blue) also increasing.
+If you see the above image as the risk ( yellow ) increases the return ( blue) also increasing.

 Always do remember that dynamic bonds have the right to buy long term duration bonds if the fund manager thinks that there is a scope of interest rates can go down.

-But if the fund manager view comes out wrong and if the interest rates go up instead going down, then your return will come down in debt funds.
+But if the fund manager view comes out wrong and if the interest rates go up instead of going down, then your return will come down in debt funds.

 So, I strongly recommend you to keep away from the dynamic bond funds.